kyungminlee/doc/howto/itensor_msys2/main.md

 ### Install Toolchain

 MSYS2 provides a convinent environment for the MinGW-w64 toolchain.
-MSYS2 can be downloaded from http://www.msys2.org/.
-Install x86_64 version and follow instructions on the msys2 webpage.
+Go to [http://www.msys2.org/](http://www.msys2.org/) and download x86_64 version.
+Follow instructions on the MSYS2 webpage.
 After the updates, restart `MSYS2 MinGW 64-bit` and install the MinGW-w64 toolchain, git, msys-make and vim:
 ```
 $ pacman -S mingw-w64-x86_64-toolchain git make vim
 ```